Fast Neural Network Inference on FPGAs for Triggering on Long-Lived Particles at Colliders: Results

 Figure~\ref{fig:regressor} presents the distribution of the residuals between the predicted and the true decay length of the neutral LLP and the trigger efficiency of the CNN model, considering the float, the quantized, as well as the models actually deployed on the U50 and U250 accelerator cards.
 The quantization of the models resulted in a small degradation in accuracy but did not significantly impact the efficiency curve, indicating an acceptable performance degradation.
 Similarly, a slight degradation was observed between the quantized model and the one deployed on the FPGA.
 The trigger efficiency is defined as the fraction of neutral LLP decays with the predicted decay length $\hat{L}_r>3$~m as a function of the true decay length $L_r$.
 The steep turn-on curve of the efficiency confirms the residual distributions being under control and indicates the feasibility of constructing a trigger-like selection able to provide a sample enriched with signals and depleted in background events.

-The evaluation results of the AE are instead shown in Figure~\ref{fig:binary} with a discriminant defined as the sum of the hidden features of the AE latent space.
+The evaluation results of the AE are shown in Figure~\ref{fig:binary} with a discriminant defined as the sum of the hidden features of the AE latent space.
 Other variations of the discriminant were investigated but due to the sparsity and the relative contribution of noise in the original and reconstructed images, a discriminant based on the latent space features was found to be more adequate for the purpose of anomaly detection.
+Among the possible choices for combining the latent space features the sum was considered for its simplicity and compatibility with the Vitis-AI software.
 As with the CNN model, a small degradation is observed when quantizing the model while the quantized model and the one deployed on the FPGA were found in substantial agreement.

 The performances of the two models are also studied with the ROC curves presented in Figure~\ref{fig:roc}.
-These curves are computed by labelling consistently as signal the LLP decays with $3<L_r<5$~m, and as background those decays with $0<L_r<1$~m.
+These curves are computed by labelling consistently as signal the LLP decays with $3$\,m~$<L_r<5$\,m, and as background those decays with $0$\,m~$<L_r<1$\,m.
 The background with the different charged particle multiplicities is summed up, and ROC curves are constructed with respect to a signal with a particular number of charged particle multiplicity.
 To be consistent with the training procedure outlined in Section~3, track multiplicity of the neutral LLP decay between two and ten, and between two and four, is used for creating the background sample, respectively for the CNN and the AE models.
 The ROC curves demonstrate the capability of the CNN model to effectively learn the decay position independently of the multiplicity of the charged decay products, while a dependence on the multiplicity is clearly evident for the AE model.
 The performance of the AE model in case of two-track signals is not displayed because no discrimination is achieved in this case.
 The performance of the AE model was also found to be dependent on other aspects of the generation, for example on the opening angle of the decay productions of the neutral LLP.
-Additional studies in this direction are considered out of the scope of this article as these results demonstrate the capability of the chosen network architectures to effectively select the neutral LLP decays of interest.
+Additional studies in this direction are considered out of the scope of this article, as these results discussed so far already demonstrate the capability of the chosen network architectures to effectively select the neutral LLP decays of interest.